 Keith received his BS in Acoustics under James Beauchamp from the University of Illinois where he also trained in classical guitar and studied composition with Herbert Brun, Scott Wyatt and Sal Martirano.
 Keith has spent 25 years developing MAPPS – an integrated computer composition, notation and performance system.

-Evan Adams, General Manager
+Evan Adams, President

 Jon Short, VP of Sales